 Plants within freshwater environments of the above mentioned designated sites will be sensitive to phosphate levels.
-Present phosphate levels are within current permitted limits.
-Even with planned levels of development, this will not be exceeded and no change to current permit levels will be required.
-It should be noted that the current WFD status is 'Poor', with a target of 'Good' by 2027.
+At present, the current permitted phosphate limit is sufficient to ensure no deterioration in status and no change to the current permit will be required even with planned levels of development.
+The current WFD status is 'Poor', with a target of 'Good' by 2027 which it is currently not meeting.
 The level of growth planned will not result in the 'Good' WFD target being missed as improvements will be required in the future to achieve this target to deal with existing levels of phosphates as a result of historical/ existing development levels even without the planned level of development.
 This required future WFD target is not achievable within LCT with or without planned future development.

-The current effluent quality required for levels of ammonia are already in exceedance of consented discharge volumes and currently beyond LCT.
+The current ammonia effluent quality is well within the current permit, however is considered to be beyond LCT.
+The level of planned development will result in an increase in ammonia.
 Even relatively low levels of ammonia can be toxic to plants and animals resulting in death.
 In terrestrial environments nitrification of ammonia results in increased levels of nitrogen, and thus resulting in increased plant growth of those plant species that can readily take advantage of increased levels of nitrogen, outcompeting less competitive plant species.
 To address this issue (with or without future planned development), the WwTW must treat ammonia to a higher standard than its permit currently states (beyond LCT).

-Modelling has identified that the BOD is currently within consented levels; however the level of planned development will result in an increase in BOD.
+The current BOD effluent quality is within the current permit; however the level of planned development will result in an increase in BOD.
 Elevated levels of BOD can result in lower oxygen levels that can also result in death to plants and animals.
-The increased levels of BOD can be addressed via consent tightening within the limits of conventionally applied treatment processes.
+The increased levels of BOD can be addressed via permit tightening within the limits of conventionally applied treatment processes.